Dunman Secondary School: Identity and culture

-School Motto
+School motto

 The school motto "Pengetahuan Suloh Hidup" is in Malay and it means "Knowledge: The torch of life".

 The motto was changed, for a short period, to Dare to achieve your dreams.
 The change was quickly reverted after an alumni protest in November 2008.

-School Crest
+School crest

 The original Dunman Secondary School crest was designed in 1963, consisting of a white lion with an open book bearing the school motto.
 Despite uproar from former students, the school crest was simplified after a review and rebranding exercise in 2007 to its current form.

-School Song
+School song

 The school song, composed by John de Souza, was first sung in 1968.
 It expresses the purpose and mission of the school.

-Alumni Organisation
+Alumni organisation

 Dunman Secondary School's early day alumni began the organisation of the Dunman Sec Alumni (DSA) and was originally registered as a society.
 This organisation was later deregistered from Singapore Registry of Societies to begin of a more inclusive restructure, that merges the newer Dunman Youth Alumni (DYA) under one banner, in order to provide stronger support to current and former Dunmanites.

 The new Dunman Youth Alumni also started an independent website to facilitate the organisation of alumni events such as the Alumni Reunion Dinner, in place of the former Dunman Sec Alumni defunct website.

 Campus

-The Tan Ean Kiam Hall, the main hall of Dunman Secondary School, is a multi-purpose hall used for sports activities, assemblies as well as major examinations.
+The Tan Yong Le Hall, the main hall of Dunman Secondary School, is a multi-purpose hall used for sports activities, assemblies as well as major examinations.

 All secondary four and graduating classes study in air-conditioned classrooms while the rest of the students have fan-equipped classrooms.
 All students are provided with locker style tables to house their textbooks and school materials.
 Students are allowed to study anywhere in the school, which has more than 20 benches in the campus.
 The library is open for students to print, photocopy and use the computers/ iPads.

 There are a total of fifteen computer, science and animation labs in the school.

-Academic Information
+Academic information

-As a government secondary school, Dunman Secondary School offers three academic streams, namely the four-year Express course, as well as the Normal Course, comprising the five-year Normal (Academic) course, and the four-year Normal (Technical) course.
+As a government secondary school, Dunman Secondary School offers three academic streams, namely the four-year Express course(G3), as well as the Normal Course(G2), comprising the five-year Normal (Academic) course(G1), and the four-year Normal (Technical) course.